 - VNA nurses are conducting a respiratory and travel screening process prior to each patient visit.
 Once given the all-clear, care will proceed as normal.

-- Nurses are evaluating, on a case by case basis, if masks, gowns or other precautions are needed to care for patients.
+- Nurses are evaluating, on a case-by-case basis, if masks, gowns or other precautions are needed to care for patients.

 - We are providing guidance and direction in helping patients and their families limit exposure.

 - Community program staff members are providing support and guidance to our collaborative partners in areas including schools, homeless shelters and parenting support visitation programs.
-When in-person visits are not possible, VNA staff is available via phone or email.
+When in-person visits are not possible, VNA staff are available via phone or email.

 Things you can do to help our frontline healthcare professionals caring for our community during this crisis: